South Korea and weapons of mass destruction: Nuclear-capable state

-Although currently South Korea is under the US nuclear umbrella of protection, it could very well break away and try to develop its own nuclear weapons if necessary.
+Although currently, South Korea is under the US nuclear umbrella of protection, it could very well break away and try to develop its own nuclear weapons if necessary.
 Like Japan, South Korea has the raw materials, technology, and resources to create nuclear weapons.
 Previous incidents show the Republic of Korea (ROK) to be able to possess nuclear weapons in anywhere from one to three years if necessary.
-The ROK has been shown before to create enriched uranium up to 77%, which although not particularly powerful, shows that South Korea has the potential to make nuclear weapons with more highly enriched uranium.
-South Korea does not have any ICBMs but possesses a wide range of SRBM and MRBMs through the Hyunmoo series of ballistic/cruise missiles currently fielded to the ROK Army.
+The ROK has been shown before to create enriched uranium up to 77%, which, although not particularly powerful, shows that South Korea has the potential to make nuclear weapons with more highly enriched uranium.
+South Korea does not have any intercontinental ballistic missiles but possesses a wide range of short-range and medium-range ballistic missiles through the Hyunmoo series of ballistic/cruise missiles currently fielded by the ROK Army.
 The Hyunmoo series of ballistic missiles works similarly to the American Tomahawk Missile, which can be armed with the W80 and W84 nuclear warheads.
 Theoretically, if needed, the 500 kg conventional warhead could be replaced by a small nuclear warhead.
-The Hyunmoo missiles can already cover the entire range of North Korea and would drastically change the North's disposition if the South had nuclear armed MRBMs.
-Even though the ROK could procure nuclear weapons, currently like Japan it sees no reason to do so with the protection of the American nuclear arsenal.
+The Hyunmoo missiles can already cover the entire range of North Korea and would drastically change the North's disposition if the South had nuclear-armed MRBMs.
+Even though the ROK could procure nuclear weapons, currently, like Japan, it sees no reason to do so with the protection of the American nuclear arsenal.
 However, if a conflict erupts with the North, South Korea could quickly evolve into a nuclear-armed state and pose even with the North with the support of the US.
 According to Suh Kune-yull, a professor of nuclear engineering at Seoul National University, “If we decide to stand on our own feet and put our resources together, we can build nuclear weapons in six months”.

-South Korean president Yoon Suk Yeol stated in January 2023 that if the security situation regarding the threat from North Korean nuclear weapons deteriorates further, South Korea would consider building their own nuclear weapons to deterent the North or request that the United States deploy nuclear weapons in South Korea.
+South Korean president Yoon Suk Yeol stated in January 2023 that if the security situation regarding the threat from North Korean nuclear weapons deteriorates further, South Korea would consider building their own nuclear weapons to deter the North or request that the United States deploy nuclear weapons in South Korea.
 In 1991 the United States removed all of its nuclear weapons from South Korea.
-The statements from the South Korea president came during a policy briefing by his foreign and defense ministries; the comments are the first time South Korea has officially acknowledged they would consider developing its own nuclear arsenal in response to North Korean nuclear weapons.
-In 2022 South Korea announced it had developed submarine launched ballistic missiles; South Korea is the only nation with SLBMs that does not possess nuclear weapons.
+The statements from the South Korean president came during a policy briefing by his foreign and defense ministries; the comments are the first time South Korea has officially acknowledged they would consider developing its own nuclear arsenal in response to North Korean nuclear weapons.
+In 2022 South Korea announced it had developed submarine-launched ballistic missiles, Hyunmoo-4-4; South Korea is the only nation with SLBMs that does not possess nuclear weapons.

 In February 2023, Leader of the People Power Party Chung Jin Suk said that South Korea might need nuclear weapons.

-In March 2023, Mayor of Seoul Oh Se-hoon called for South Korea to have Nuclear weapons.
+In March 2023, Mayor of Seoul Oh Se-hoon called for South Korea to have nuclear weapons.